OWelton-Rosie/wlg-comp-venues/instance.md

 *(Work in progress)*

 ## Overview
 This project manages venue data for an app.
 All information (venue name, feasibility, comments, and links) is stored in a single JSON file.
-You generally won’t need to modify JavaScript or CSS unless you want to customize functionality or appearance.
+You won’t need to modify JavaScript or CSS unless you want to customize functionality or appearance, however, you may want to edit the contents of `src/about.html` as it contains information that is relevant only to the Welllington speedcubing community.

 ## Specs
 The app is built with: